 How It Feels

-The risk from having a CT angiogram is small.
-But some risks include:
+The chance of a CT angiogram causing a problem is small.

 Results of a CT angiogram are usually ready for your doctor in 1 to 2 days.